 Example.
 You are accused of graffiti on the wall of a private business.
 If the company agrees, you can simply pay money for the damage caused in exchange for the criminal case being dismissed.
 It is important to note, however, when you have been accused of a crime, you are generally forbidden from making contact with the victim (company).
 As such, misdemeanor compromises must be handled by an experienced criminal damage lawyer, judges or the victim advocate.
 Simply contacting the victim and asking to buy our way out of a crime may constitute witness tampering.

-At Feldman and Royle, we understand that every case is different.
-We are a team of defense attorneys with experience handling both felony and misdemeanor criminal damage cases.
+At Feldman & Royle, we understand that every case is different.
+We are a team of Phoenix criminal defense attorneys with experience handling both felony and misdemeanor criminal damage cases.
 We also have extensive experience litigating domestic violence cases as they pertain to criminal damage charges.
 Please contact us for a free consultation in order to further discuss the circumstances of your case and find out how we can help you.